KinectToVR/Amethyst/README.md

  - Docker Desktop set to use Windows containers

 Notes:
- - The build process contains no caching is one-run **and will take some time**.<br>
+ - The build process contains no caching, is one-run, **and will take some time**.<br>
-   Everything that's downloaded, set up and not saved will be gone.
+   Everything that's downloaded, set up, and not saved will be gone.

 Follow these steps:
   ```powershell